-This approach leads to the development of propensity scores and proportional weighting of stratum-specific outcome frequencies to obtain unbiased estimates of causal parameters (Hernan and Robins, 2006a).
-Related to this is the use of standardised risks/rates to adjust for the distribution of exposure in the different levels of the confounder(s) (Sato and Matsuyama, 2003).
-Other researchers have developed methods to prevent confounding based on 'instrument variables' (Hernan and Robins, 2006b).
-The traditional analytic approach has involved stratifying the data based on the levels of the confounder(s) and using adjusted measures of association (risk ratios and odds ratios) initially developed by Mantel and Haenszel (1959) (see Chapter 13 for details).
+This approach leads to the development of propensity scores and proportional weighting of stratum specific outcome frequencies to obtain unbiased estimates of causal parameters (Hernan & Robins, 2006a).
+Related to this is the use of standardised risks/rates to adjust for the distribution of exposure in the different levels of the confounder(s) (Sato & Matsuyama, 2003).
+Other researchers have developed methods to prevent confounding based on 'instrument variables'.
+Historically, the traditional approach has been the use of physically stratifying the data based on the levels of the confounder(s) and using adjusted measures of association (relative risks and odds ratios) initially developed by Mantel and Haenszel in 1959 (see Chapter 13 for details).
 Here, we note that the risks of disease are the same in the exposed and unexposed subjects once the subjects are divided into those with a high risk of infection and those with a lower risk of infection.
 In order to make valid causal inferences, a major underlying assumption of all of these methods is that there is no residual confounding given the control of (adjustment for) measured confounders-this produces 'exchangeability' within the strata formed by the combinations of measured confounders.